-Update: DOL Moves to Delay Fiduciary Rule by 180 Days
+Update: DOL Proposed 2-Month Delay for Fiduciary Rule

 President Donald Trump on Feb.
 3 ordered a broad review of the Department of Labor's (DOL's) fiduciary rule that applies to retirement plan advice.
 The intent is to lessen the regulatory burdens that the Obama administration place on financial services firms, but employers that sponsor 401(k) or similar retirement plans will also be affected.